karlienoon/karlienoon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Ms Karlie Noon is a Gamilaraay astrophysicist with over a decade of experience in science communication.
-She has extensive experience in Indigenous heritage and STEM education programs for universities, community organisations and government agencies.
+Ms Karlie Alinta Noon is a Gamilaroi astrophysicist with over a decade's worth of experience in science communication.
+She has extensive knowledge in Indigenous heritage and STEM education and is passionate about making STEM, including Indigenous knowledges and values, accessible to everyone.

-Karlie is co-author of the award winning First Knowledges - Sky Country book and is currently undertaking a PhD in astronomy and astrophysics at the Australian National University.
-Karlie's research explores the chemical and dynamic characteristics of cold clouds emanating from the Milky Way's nuclear wind using radio telescopes and simulations.
+Karlie is co-author of the award-winning book Astronomy: Sky Country and is currently undertaking a PhD in astrophysics at the Australian National University.
+Karlie's research uses radio telescopes and simulations to explore the chemical and dynamic characteristics of cold clouds emanating from the Milky Way's nuclear wind.